onfido/onfido-openapi-spec/README.md

 This specification supports the latest version of the Onfido API (v3.6).

-It used also used for generating client libraries to allow backend services to interact with Onfido API.

-A postman collection is also provided for user's convenience.
+It is also used for generating client libraries to allow backend services to interact with Onfido API.
+A postman collection isprovided as well for user's convenience.

 ## Client libraries

 Client libraries are built and provided by Onfido in 5 different programming languages.

-Nevertheless, user can generate libraries in any other language supported by the [OpenAPI Generator](https://openapi-generator.tech).
+Nevertheless, users can generate libraries in any other language supported by the [OpenAPI Generator](https://openapi-generator.tech).

 ### How to use pre-built client libraries

-Libraries below are generated and mantained by Onfido:
+Libraries below are generated and maintained by Onfido:

 - [onfido-java](https://github.com/onfido/onfido-java)
 - [onfido-node](https://github.com/onfido/onfido-node)